 Two main types of corrosion affect buried pipes.
 Galvanic corrosion occurs when two different metal materials are in contact, such as a metal gas line buried near an underground structure made of a dissimilar metal.

-General corrosion is also a risk, where moisture and oxygen in the soil, combined with acidic elements like carbon dioxide and sulphides, form an electrolyte solution that allows current to flow and erodes the pipe material uniformly.
+General corrosion is also a risk.
+Moisture and oxygen in the soil, combined with acidic elements like carbon dioxide and sulphides, form an electrolyte solution that allows current to flow and erodes the pipe material uniformly.
 Without proper corrosion protection, every steel pipe will eventually deteriorate and fail, resulting in leaks.

 Signs of Corrosion Damage

-Several visual indicators can help identify potential corrosion damage to gas pipes both above and below ground.
+Several visual indicators can help identify potential corrosion damage to gas pipes above and below ground.

 Surface rust or cracks

-The presence of rust or cracks on above-ground pipe sections or around joints is a tell-tale sign that corrosion has begun affecting the pipe material.
+Rust or cracks on above-ground pipe sections or around joints are telltale signs that corrosion has begun affecting the pipe material.
 Any ruptures in the protective pipe coating should be addressed.

 Dirt accumulation

-A build-up of dirt, mud or debris around cracks, seams or other weak points can indicate those areas are corroding and minerals are being deposited from the surrounding soil.
+A dirt, mud, or debris build-up around cracks, seams, or other weak points can indicate that those areas are corroding and minerals are deposited from the surrounding soil.
 This trapped debris could accelerate corrosion.

 Deformed or softened pipes